 Dealing with the uncertainty associated with major events is one reason why investors earn a return over time.

 If there were no uncertainty regarding future events and the impact on stock prices, why would investors earn a return greater than the risk-free rate?
-While major events and their unknown impact on stock prices create uncertainty for investors, the uncertainty is a major reason why investors earn a return.
+While major events and their unknown impact on stock prices create uncertainty for investors, uncertainty is a major reason why investors earn a return.

 Investors are better prepared to apply discipline during a crisis if they have realistic expectations, take a long-term view of markets and understand why some investments have higher expected returns.